 However, in December 2020, the TGA down scheduled certain CBD products from Schedule 4 to Schedule 3, theoretically allowing you to obtain CBD products over the counter without a doctor’s prescription.
 These down scheduled CBD products must:

-- • not contain more than 1% THC,
+- not contain more than 1% THC,

-- • must be 98% pure CBD (limiting other cannabinoid content),
+- must be 98% pure CBD (limiting other cannabinoid content),

-- • have a maximum dose of 150mg per day, and
+- have a maximum dose of 150mg per day, and

-- • be listed on the Australian Register of Therapeutic Goods (ARTG).
+- be listed on the Australian Register of Therapeutic Goods (ARTG).

 The problem is that while low dose CBD Oil is now legally able to be sold over the counter in pharmacies, there are no products that meet the requirements.
 The biggest hurdle is that CBD products will need to be ARTG listed before they hit shelves in Australia.

 Many companies are reluctant to go through this lengthy and very expensive process, and for those who do, the final products to hit the shelves may be expensive in order to recoup that heavy investment.

 These over the counter products will be limited to CBD isolates which is a subset of all the medical cannabis products available.

-Challenge of listing a product on the ARTG
+Challenge of Listing a Product on the ARTG

 The process of having a product listed on the ARTG can take many years and requires large investments in clinic trials to obtain the safety and efficacy data needed to submit to the TGA (Therapeutic Goods Association).

 It will be some time before CBD products in Australia are actually available for over the counter purchase at your local pharmacy.
 Even when they are available, they will be limited to isolates and low dose options and may be expensive to recoup the large investment in research and development and all the regulatory hurdles required to list a product.